RounakSen225/transportation-management-system/README.md

-# Transportation Management System
+# HealthCare Transportation Management System

-This Transportation Management System is designed to manage and track transportation events and client profiles.
-It features a React frontend and a Go backend, providing capabilities such as event logging, client management, and alert generation based on predefined criteria.
+This HealthCare Transportation Management System is designed to manage and track transportation events and client profiles.
+It features a React frontend and a Golang backend, providing capabilities such as event logging, client management, and alert generation based on predefined criteria.

 ## Prerequisites